5 Design Tips to Make Your Jewellery Websites Stand Out

 Mobile-Responsive Design Makes a Difference

 When your site is mobile-responsive, you’re ensuring that the content is optimised for smartphones and making your site viewable and accessible on various devices.
-This allows visitors to enjoy your site on any device at any time and helps ensure that your site performs well, even when users are browsing on the go.
+This allows visitors to enjoy your site on any device at any time and helps ensure that your site performs well, even when users browse.

 Responsive Web Design Is More Accessible

 According to the WebAIM UK Accessibility Report, approximately 33% of UK internet users report difficulty reading text on a website.
-A website’s lack of responsiveness makes the experience harder for a visitor.
+A website’s lack of responsiveness makes the experience more problematic for visitors.
 Responsive web design ensures that your text is readable and easily scannable, providing an effective way to navigate and interact with your site.

 Responsive Web Design Is Easier to Use

-If you’ve ever used a smartphone to check out a store or a website, you know it’s not always convenient to do so on a desktop.
+If you’ve ever used a smartphone to check out a store or a website, you know it’s not always convenient on a desktop.
 If your site isn’t responsive, you might have to scroll horizontally to see all the information, which can be frustrating and time-consuming.

 By ensuring that jewellery websites are responsive, you’re ensuring that your customers can find what they’re looking for with ease.